doocs/leetcode/solution/2500-2599/2557.Maximum Number of Integers to Choose From a Range II/README_EN.md

 <pre>
 <strong>Input:</strong> banned = [1,4,6], n = 6, maxSum = 4
 <strong>Output:</strong> 1
-<strong>Explanation:</strong> You can choose the integer 2 and 3.
+<strong>Explanation:</strong> You can choose the integer 3.
-2 and 3 are are in the range [1, 6], both do not appear in banned, and their sum is 5, which does not exceed maxSum.
+3 is in the range [1, 6], and do not appear in banned.
+The sum of the choosen integers is 3, which does not ecxeed maxSum.
 </pre>

 <p><strong class="example">Example 2:</strong></p>